hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 ### PCONFIGMAP

 Using configMaps for persistence is not something to consider for data storage.
 Rather it is a way to manage configuration files and ensure they are not lost as a result of Pod replacement.
-To demonstrate this, we will use the HTML file that came with Nginx.
+To demonstrate this, we will use the HTML file that came with **Nginx**.
 This file can be found in `/usr/share/nginx/html/index.html`  directory.